Smengerl/matrix_display/README.md

 - The current time will be displayed on the LED matrix.

 ### Generic home assistant display

 In order to tie in to home assistant, we build on ESP home.
-In the folder
+Integration is basically just following the steps required for ESP home as for any device plus replacing the yaml configuration for code generation.

 #### Prerequisites